What is a Restoration of Trust Meeting?

 To request a review, you must have:

-• had a cervical cancer diagnosis
+- had a cervical cancer diagnosis

-• had a CervicalCheck screening test in the 10 years before your diagnosis
+and - had a CervicalCheck screening test in the 10 years before your diagnosis

 The Screening Services advise that a review may help you or your family if you:

-• are looking for answers or ways to understand how and when your cancer developed
+- are looking for answers or ways to understand how and when your cancer developed

-• want to ask questions about your screening journey
+- want to ask questions about your screening journey

-More information on the reviews can be found here
+More information on the reviews can be found here.

 Please note the Restoration of Trust Meetings is an independent body and has no involvement with this process.
 Any queries directly related to this process should be directed to the National Screening Service.